reservoirpy/reservoirpy/README.md

 - minimalESN_MackeyGlass.py (without the ESN class)

     ```bash
-    python simple_example_MackeyGlass.py
+    python minimalESN_MackeyGlass.py
     ```

 ## How to use the ESN class
-You can do this in a few steps:
+You can generate and train a reservoir to predict the MackeyGlass timeseries in a few steps:
 1. Define the number of dimension of input, recurrent and outputs layers:

     ```python